Sasha Portillo, MS, LPC-Associate, CSCS - Supervised by Barbie Atkinson, LPC-S

 Busy was an understatement.

-While appearing successful externally, I’d been struggling privately with food, confidence, body image challenges, and trying to find balance for years.
+While externally successful, I’d been struggling privately with food, confidence, body image challenges, and trying to find balance for years.
 Finding appropriate support felt impossible – most resources weren’t designed for people like me.
 I didn’t feel understood.
 So, I pieced together my own recovery while maintaining training.

 It’s why I founded Sapo Wellness.